guiguat/gmeet-chat-crawler/README.md

 # G. Meet Chat Crawler
-this is a command-line application built to help you know exactly who went to your meeting using the chat log .txt file.
+this is a command-line application built to help you know exactly who was in your meeting using the chat log .txt file.

 ## Usage
 Clone the repository: